gausec/KingRailPopGen/analyses/ANGSD/PCA.md

 ### Steps in the command line:
 #### 1. Prepare input data by obtaining genotype likelihoods in Beagle format from BAM files
-1.1 I have a BAM file list containing samples and their population location.
+##### &nbsp; 1.1 I have a BAM file list containing samples and their population location.
 I would like to check that I have the right number for each population.
 ```
 cut -f 1 -d " " PopInfo | sort | uniq -c
 ```
-1.2 Obtain genotype likelihoods in Beagle format
+##### &nbsp; 1.2 Obtain genotype likelihoods in Beagle format
 ```
 ../../angsd/angsd -GL 2 -out ../../PCA/Agenolike -nThreads 10 -ref CLRAindex/Rallus_crepitans_1.0.fasta -doGlf 2 -doMajorMinor 1 -SNP_pval 1e-6 -doMaf 1 -bam BamFileList;
 ```